zulip/zulip/docs/production/deployment.md

 authenticator](../production/authentication-methods.html#apache-based-sso-with-remote-user),
 you will need to add **`zulip::apache_sso`** to the list.

+In order to enable the SAML configuration cron job, which currently keeps the SAML certificates up-to-date, you need to complete the configuration of the `metadata_url` field as described [here](../production/authentication-methods.html#saml) and add **`zulip::auto_saml_configuration`** to the list of `puppet_classes`.

 #### `pgroonga`

 Set to the string `enabled` if enabling the [multi-language PGroonga